SOUMEE2000/soumee2000.github.io/_posts/2021-07-04-Web-scrapping.md

 file1.close()
 ```

 So, that's just one episode done.
 We can do similarly for the others too.
+But congrats on the first dataset
-* The full notebook is [here](https://github.com/SOUMEE2000/Natural-Language-Processing/blob/main/Created%20Datasets/Blackadder_webScraping.ipynb).
+* The full notebook is [here](https://github.com/SOUMEE2000/Natural-Language-Processing/blob/main/Created%20Datasets/Blackadder_webScraping.ipynb) in case you want to play around with it a bit.
-* The dataset I created is [here](https://www.kaggle.com/soumee2000/blackadderfullscriptsrowan-atkinson).
+* The dataset I created is [here](https://www.kaggle.com/soumee2000/blackadderfullscriptsrowan-atkinson) at Kaggle.

 ## Web-scrapping Part - II
+>When the going gets tough the tough gets going.

-This website is a little more trickier to work on.
+The second website. is a little more trickier to work on.
 But we can get through this.

 ```yaml
 import requests